stevemclaugh/preservation-torrent/README.md

 ## Benefits of torrent-based preservation

 - With a trusted organization issuing torrent files and metadata, the system is centralized enough to keep people on the same page.
-If that organization ceases to operate, collaboration among collectors may allow the data to continue circulating.
+If that organization ceases to operate, collaboration among collectors may allow the data to continue circulating in a coherent form.

 - Individuals can participate in the preservation effort without the expertise or disk space required to operate a full mirror.
 Downloading and seeding just one or two torrents is a real contribution.